 It won’t be long before we are switching our thermostats to offer us warmer air and make our homes nice and cozy during the colder temps.
 And warmer air can result in drier air that can impact our overall health.
-You may have never thought about monitoring humidity levels in your house, or maybe you’re attempting to find just the perfect balance.
-We’ve talked about the benefits of a whole-home humidifier from decreasing the chances of getting sick to helping with your skin.
+You may have never considered monitoring humidity levels in your house, or maybe you’re attempting to find just the right balance.
+We’ve talked about the benefits of a whole-home humidifier from reducing the chances of getting sick to helping with your skin.
 But how do you know which system is the best for you?

-There are a couple things you’ll need to consider when shopping for a whole-home humidifier.
+There are a couple factors you’ll need to consider when shopping for a whole-home humidifier.

 - Budget—There are initial expenses when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
 There are many models that can help meet the needs in your home while adhering to a budget you are comfortable with.

 Every home and family is different.
-Our experts at Service Experts Heating & Air Conditioning can give you a home health report to help you pick which humidifier is appropriate for your home.
-And our assessment will make sure you are getting the best solution to fit your existing HVAC system.
-We want to make sure you rest easy during the winter and that you have the support you need to maintain proper indoor air quality.
+Our professionals at Service Experts Heating & Air Conditioning can give you a home health report to help you pick which humidifier is appropriate for your home.
+And our assessment will ensure you are getting the best solution to fit your current HVAC system.
+We want to make sure you relax during the winter and that you have the support you need to maintain proper indoor air quality.
 Give us a call at 352-414-4006 or visit our online scheduler to make an appointment.